-“A further 20 per cent regularly worked from home because they wanted an office or didn’t want to pay rent or overheads.”
+“A further 20 per cent regularly worked from home because they wanted an office or didn’t want to pay rent or overheads,” she said.

 These results highlight the growing trend of Australian employees using technology to work remotely.
-Faster broadband connectivity and improved phone services help employees telecommute to work instead of physically travelling to an office every day.
 According to the ABS telecommuting has increased over the last 15 years from 8% in 2001 to 30% last year.